 Dormant; Read the Archives

-TropicalMBA: Mostly just a podcast these days, but once upon a time Dan Andrews wrote about building a business while traveling: Finding My 5 Hours, The Script
+TropicalMBA: Just a podcast these days, but once upon a time Dan Andrews wrote about building a business while traveling: Finding My 5 Hours, The Script

 Wait But Why: Complete randomness, but fairly well researched: The Fermi Paradox, The Artificial Intelligence Revolution

 It is hard to find good stuff on the web these days.
-As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through a generally bad blog yourself.
-On occasion a good newsletter can introduce you to a good blog.
+As much as I like blogs, a curated newsletter can find those one-off articles that are really good without having to slog through post after post on a bad blog.

 Hacker Newsletter: Some of the stuff on Hacker News is great but who has the time to look through it all?
 Hacker Newsletter sends me the best-of-the-best every Friday.